Sig Engineering - Part 1 - Solana's Gossip Protocol

 This post is Part 1 of a multi-part blog post series we'll be releasing periodically to outline Sig Validator's engineering updates/milestones.

-This blog post marks a major milestone completion in Sig's journey: Initial implementation the gossip protocol for Sig.
-We outline the technical implementation here.
+This blog post marks a major milestone completion in Sig's journey: The initial implementation of the gossip protocol.
+This post will contain the details of the implementation.

 A gossip protocol propagates data to nodes across a network efficiently.
 It is a core component of a distributed system and acts as a node’s entry point to the network, allowing it to identify other nodes in the network and to receive and sync metadata about the state of the blockchain.

-A gossip spy is, in essence, software written to do two things: store data and send/receive requests.
-Doing each of these efficiently is the goal of a well-implemented gossip spy.
+In essence, gossip is written to do two things: store data and send/receive requests.
+Doing these efficiently, is the goal of a well-implemented gossip protocol.

 In line with our dedication to transparency, we've detailed below the Sig implementation of the Solana gossip protocol.